 Not everyone needs a big, expensive Android phone — especially if they're looking to buy it outright.
-At $249 (or less from Amazon's Prime Exclusive program), the Moto G6 provides 90% of what flagship devices offer at a third of the price.
+At around $220, the Moto G6 provides 90% of what flagship devices offer at a third of the price.
 This phone is for anyone coming from an older budget phone, or just looking to simplify and downsize, without losing the core Android experience.

 Is it a good time to buy this phone?

 Yes.
-As of August 2018, the Moto G6 is practically brand new and will continue to be supported and updated by Motorola for two years or more.
+The Moto G6 is still new and will continue to be supported and updated by Motorola until 2020.
 And because it's a budget phone already, the price is unlikely to drop dramatically over the course of its life, so anyone looking for an inexpensive Android phone, now is a great time to pick up the Moto G6.

 Reasons to buy

 - Great build quality and design for the price

 - Compatible with all major U.S. and international carriers